-Over my 29 years in the lawncare industry as a Licensed Lawn Supervisor, I have heard many stories and seen many strategies used to control moles.
-Filling the tunnels with gum, hair, rose shards, glass, gummy worms, gas tablets, moth balls, castor oil pellets, etc. All can work but to truly understand the effective strategies, you need to understand the mole.
+In my 29 years in the lawn care industry as a Licensed Lawn Supervisor, I have heard many stories and seen many strategies used to control moles such as filling the tunnels with gum, hair, rose shards, glass, gummy worms, gas tablets, moth balls or castor oil pellets to name a few.
+All can work but to truly understand the effective strategies, you need to understand the mole.

 - Make holes with a stick in the tunnel.
 Mark hole with a flag.
 Check the next day.
 If the hole has been closed back up, it’s an active tunnel.
 Moles don't like sunlight and will quickly repair openings.

-- Roll the tunnels down.
+- Roll the tunnels down (flatten).
 The tunnels that pop back up are active.

 4. What do I Need to Know About Trapping Moles?